A few months ago, we met with the EHS director at a research organization (let's call him Greg).

-As we talked with Greg about how hard it was to keep up with the pace of research and how much time EHS staff and researchers were spending on administrative tasks, it became clear that his university had outgrown its current software system.
+As we talked with Greg about how hard it was to keep up with the pace of research and how much time EHS staff and researchers were spending on administrative tasks, it became clear that his organization had outgrown its current software system.

 "We just don't have the funding we need for new software," he said.
 "How can we get senior management to give us more resources?"